ISISComputingGroup/EPICS-tcIoc/README.md

 * The IOC has safely run for ~200 hours continuously on H1ECATC1 without any noticeable changes in memory usage or performance.

+### other notes

+On Windows TwinCat ADS is used, on linux you need to use https://github.com/Beckhoff/ADS for which an epics module has been created at https://github.com/ISISComputingGroup/ADS  Currently you do not add the ADS area to RELEASE as it would confuse a windows build, so the path is hardcoded in tcIocApp/src/makefile and assumed to be $(SUPPORT)/ADS/master but you can edit the Makefile

+Also see st-common.cmd to add the local Ams netid and the IP address of the target - this is used by the ADS library to set a route.
+You will also need to add a route back to the linux computer  on the target windows computer/plc.
+Also see note in st-common.cmd about importance of using latest built TPY file even if no change to PLC code since last one you copied over